Rishabh672003/Neovim/README.md

 ## 🛠️ If you also want to use it

-Supported Neovim versions: Nightly and Latest Stable
+Supported Neovim versions: Nightly

-You can see the installation instruction for both here - [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim)
+You can see the installation instruction here - [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim)

 ### Make a backup of your current nvim folder